robinboncoeur/Projects/docs/family/pappa1.md

 **[ English Version ]**

 **Summer 1941** Naturally, as always, I was the last one.
 Our flight instructor Uwe, an NCO, really regretted it.
 My last flights hadn’t just been good—they’d been downright exceptional.
-A Swabian flight instructor from the NSFK (National Socialist Flying Corps) had…
+A Swabian flight instructor from the NSFK (National Socialist Flying Corps) had ...
 -- Ends abruptly --

 </div>